780 nm lasers for Brillouin microscopy

 High power

-Delivers efficient NIR light at 740.24 nm, with ample power margin for complex optical paths.
+Delivers efficient NIR light at 780.24 nm, with ample power margin for complex optical paths.

 Ultra-stable output

-Ultra-consistent wavelength output and power intensity to reduce measurement fluctuations.
+Consistent wavelength output and power intensity to reduce measurement fluctuations.

 Brillouin light scattering (BLS) microscopy is a non-invasive optical technique that probes the mechanical properties of materials by measuring frequency shifts in scattered light.
 As the signals are weak and highly sensitive, BLS demands lasers that deliver high performance.

 Parameters such as linewidth, frequency stability, spectral purity, wavelength, and compatibility with Rayleigh suppression directly determine the clarity and reproducibility of Brillouin spectra.
-The Skylark 780 NX DPSS laser is engineered to meet these requirements, enabling accurate mapping of mechanical properties such as elasticity, viscosity, acoustic velocity, and density with minimal artefacts, less setup complexity, and higher confidence in results.
+The Skylark 780 DPSS laser is engineered to meet these requirements, enabling accurate mapping of mechanical properties such as elasticity, viscosity, acoustic velocity, and density with minimal artefacts, less setup complexity, and higher confidence in results.

 REQUEST A QUOTE